By Patrick Francis

 Weaning calves and lambs is another time consuming component of owning breeders.
 The method I advocate is yard weaning where the lambs/calves are confined to a well fenced stock yard for 4 to 7 days.
 Two to three times a day the animals are fed an attractive ration such as lucerne chaff in troughs to develop empathy between stock and humans.
 They also have ad lib access to pasture silage or high quality pasture/clover hay in a roll feeder.

 An alternative weaning method is paddock weaning, its major drawback is calves and lambs will wander excessively for two to three days trying to find their mothers and can escape through fences onto roads, or into neighbours paddocks or back with their mothers.
 There is little opportunity for developing empathy with the weaners.
+When we utilise lamb paddock weaning we always include two leader wethers with the lambs.
+These weather come when called and the lambs follow them.
+The lambs soon learn from the leader wethers to follow humans and not be afraid.

 A third weaning method is natural weaning where calves and lambs stay with their mothers until the cow or ewes stops lactating.
 Major issues of this method are welfare of the ewe and cow if she loses too much weight while continuing to feed her progeny for an extended period – greater than 14 weeks for ewes and greater than eight months for cows.
 There is also an issue with keeping female young which have started oestrus cycles from joining with bulls/rams.